By AI Trends Staff

 In the US, facial recognition has attracted some local regulation.
 The city of Portland, Ore., last September passed a broad ban on facial recognition technology, including uses by local police.
 Amnesty International this spring launched the “Ban the Scan” initiative to prohibit the use of facial recognition by New York City government agencies.

-Read the source articles and information in press release from the UN Human Rights Office, read the report entitled, “The right to privacy in the digital age,” here; from ABC News, in Time and in The Washington Post
+Read the source articles and information in a press release from the UN Human Rights Office, read the report entitled, “The right to privacy in the digital age,” here; from ABC News, in Time and in The Washington Post.